 "My English is from studying.
 I have had little practical experience in the language."

 "But it sounds very good to me."
 He reverted to German.
-"I didn't expect you to sound like a native speaker.
-More coffee?"
+"I didn't expect you to sound like a native speaker."

-"I have a job for you, Rachel," Wolfe said.
+He may have been thinking of asking which Russian writers she preferred, but if so, decided not to.
+“I have a job for you, Judith," Wolff said.
 He put three heaping spoonfuls of sugar in his cup and drank it down in one gulp.

 "In the west, Herr Direktor?" she asked.

-"Yes, my dear, in the west," he answered in English, probably because it wouldn’t do to have said “my dear” in German.
+"Yes, my dear, in the west."
 He went to his desk and pushed a button.

 "Ja, Herr Direktor?"
 Frau Schmidt answered.